acse-2020/acse2020-acse9-finalreport-acse-yl2020/README.md

 SFC-CAE: implement SFC-CAE approach for dimensionality reduction, including .py files for the models and Fortran code for SFCs.

 T-SNE visualisation of latent variables: visualise non-linear connections in latent variables extracted from different dimensionality reduction methods.

-\item trial and error: the trial and error of different models and hyper-parameter settings of the generator, discriminator and autoencoder are put into this folder.
-\end{itemize}

 ## Google shared link